 This Is For The Girls

-You are incredibly beautiful, inside and out, never giving up on the ones you love, even when you’re exhausted by the world.
+You are incredibly beautiful, both inside and out, never giving up on the people that you love, even when you are exhausted by the rest of the world.

-I watch you, day after day, pick up the chipped pieces of yourself and stick them together with a tape that’s barely strong enough to get you through the next night.
+Day after day, you pick up the chipped pieces of yourself and stick them together with a tape that is barely strong enough to get you through to the next night.

 Yet you continue.

-You give your heart to people who don’t see your beauty through the brokenness.
-You console and comfort friends who do not understand the power of your care, your forgiveness.
+You give your heart to people who do not see your beauty through the brokenness.
+You console and comfort friends who do not understand the power of your caring ways or your forgiveness.

 You surround yourself with people that you need to fix, with people that you must work to love.
-But even when you fall into your bed at the end of each night, you don’t see what an incredible difference you’ve made.
+But even when you fall into your bed at the end of each night, you do not see what an incredible difference you that you have made.

 You think that you deserve the cold words, the cold shoulder and the mamy turned faces.
-You think you deserve friends that pull away and men who don’t love you back.
+You think you deserve friends that pull away and men who refuse to love you back.

-You somehow turn everything back to yourself, and wonder if you’ll ever be good enough.
+You somehow turn everything back to yourself and then probably even wonder if you willl ever be good enough.

 Well you are good enough.

 I wish I could tell you that you are noticed.
-That the wonderful, little ways you brighten people’s lives are important.
-Are valued.
+That the wonderful, little ways that you brighten other peoples' lives are important and they are valued.
 I wish I could tell you that your eyes sparkle and bring life to the those people who have days when they feel so dark, dull and empty.
-That your smile lifts people from their anger.
-That your laugh makes those around you want to close their eyes and lean their heads back to bask in the sweet sound of silence and birds chirping.
+That your smile lifts people from their own internal anger.
+That your laugh makes those around you want to close their eyes and just lean their heads back to take in the sweet sound of silence and birds chirping.

-I wish I could tell you that God has made you perfect, just as you are—A fighter, a sinner, a flawed and broken and beautiful warrior of love.
+I wish I could tell you that God has made you perfect, just as you are—Afighter, a sinner, a flawed, broken and beautiful warrior of love.

 I wish I could tell you to keep loving, even when the world looks the other way.

-I wish I could tell you that sometimes you give your heart to people who don’t deserve it, in love or in friendship, and it becomes a hard lesson learned.
+I wish that I could tell you that sometimes you give your heart to people who do not deserve it, both in love and in friendship, so it will become a hard lesson learned, I am sure.

-I wish I could tell you that you must never accept a half-love, a love that is nowhere remotely close to the amount that you give so selflessly.
+I wish that I could tell you that you must never accept a half-love or a love that is nowhere remotely close to the amount that you give so selflessly.

 I wish I could tell you that you matter and that you are loved.